Steps

 Panel map

-COUNT is a counting module with a large display.
+COUNT is a general-purpose counter with a large numeric display and multiple counting modes.

 Key controls: